yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/developer-profiles.md

 To drill down into the specific usage patterns for each token, click **ANALYTICS** for the subscription.

 ![Developer subscriptions][6]

+### Changing Developer Policy Subscriptions

+#### Step 1: View the Developer Profile

+Browse to the developers list view and select the developer that you wish to manage.

+![Developer profile detail][13]

+#### Step 2: View Subscriptions List

+This sections shows you the current policy that the developer has access to, this view will always try to match the access level to a catalogue entry, if the policy assigned to a developer is not in the catalogue, the entry will read "(No Catalogue Entry)".
+We recommend that all policy levels are in your catalogue, even if they are not all live.

+#### Step 3: Click CHANGE POLICY

+This will open a pop-up window that shows you all available policies that can be assigned to the token for the end user.

+![Change policy button][14]

+#### Step 4: Select the New Policy

+![Change policy drop down list][15]

+#### Step 5: Save the Change

+Click **CHANGE KEY POLICY** to save the changes.

 ### Edit the Developer Profile